AaronFoley/ItsAboutTime/README.md

 As this plugin allows you to configure the interval to a custom one, reducing the number time between updates of the time.
 It also allows you to configure a cache so that people are not able to spam the watch to re-calculate the time, instead they are given a cached version until it expires.

-The default config that comes with this file was made using the Lore Calendar from [Gazamo's Atherys.com](http://atherys.com)
+The default config that comes with this file was made using the Lore Calendar from [Gazamo's Athery's Ascended RPG server](http://atherys.com)

 I also intended to add support for a real moon cycle, but I did not have time to implement this, and could not get the moon to be set correctly each night.